GoCarrot/base_image_factory/README.md

 Be sure to wipe `/var/lib/cloud` after provisioning so that this user-data does not persist to live servers.

-It is recommended that FluentBit remain enabled so that the server logs from the build process running be logged to CloudWatch.
+It is recommended that Fluentd remain enabled so that the server logs from the build process running be logged to CloudWatch.

 ### Configurator